cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

   + [Drop Babbage support #1178](https://github.com/input-output-hk/hydra/issues/1178) will eventually drop support for the Babbage era and retain maintainability.
   + The original item is only about [reacting to protocol parameter changes #195](https://github.com/input-output-hk/hydra/issues/195) now.

-- Substantial updates on the design of the next major feature [Incremental decommit #1057](https://github.com/input-output-hk/hydra/issues/1057) and work can be started on this item.
+- Substantial updates were made to the design of the next major feature [Incremental decommit #1057](https://github.com/input-output-hk/hydra/issues/1057), and work on it can be started.

 - In general, the team prepared several of these 💭 idea items and many of them will turn into 💬 features soon.